To change your logo go to the 'Page Master' under the 'Design' menu

 - Sunblock and lipblock (yes, even in Scotland)

-How much minor surgery you want to do is up to you, but if you are competent take some sutures, local anaesthetic, syringes and green needles, artery forceps, scalpels, tweezers which have many other uses, and scissors (as well as the boat scissors).
+How much minor surgery you want to do is up to you, but if you are competent take — if you can get hold of them: some sutures, local anaesthetic, syringes and green needles, artery forceps, scalpels, tweezers which have many other uses, and scissors (as well as the boat scissors).
 I wouldn't try a general anaesthetic if I were you, but the more adventurous doctor, nurse or paramedic could take a face-mask and oropharyngeal tube maybe.
-A battery-powered cardiac defibrillator might be reassuring for the older crew (available from Amazon).
+A battery-powered cardiac defibrillator might be reassuring for the older crew (available from Amazon I believe).

 - Do not go down below when at sea if at all possible, if you do then quickly lie down in a warm and

 comfortable berth as near the centre of the boat and as low down as possible, close your eyes and go to

-- Take stugeron or apply scopaderm patches an hour before you set off, but beware drowsiness
+- Take any preventive medication (stugeron, scopaderm patches or whatever) an hour before you set off, certainly well before you are likley to feel sick, but beware drowsiness.

 - Some find dry biscuits help, or rusk-like things, Bath Olivers if you are posh, others swear by ginger.